More about AWS Migration

-Amazon describes a "6 Rs" model adapted from Gartner's "5 Rs" model, which outlines ways to perform migration to AWS.
+Amazon describes a "6 Rs" model adapted from Gartner's "5 Rs" model, which outlines ways to perform AWS migration.
 The 6 Rs model includes: Rehost, Replatform, Repurchase, Refactor, Retire and Retain.

 In this article, we’ll discuss each of these in depth, and show you how to decide which R to select for your applications.
 We’ll also show how NetApp Cloud Volumes ONTAP can help you migrate large volumes of data to the cloud effortlessly.

 There are three typical drivers for undertaking the effort of migrating an application to the cloud, which can also affect your choice of a migration strategy.